-Last week, Italian Interior Minister Matteo Salvini presided over the closing of migrant reception center in Mineo, Sicily.
+Last week, Italian Interior Minister Matteo Salvini presided over the closing of a migrant reception center in Mineo, Sicily.
 The closure was an important move, long-awaited by groups on the left and right.
 Yet, the shutdown of CARA di Mineo at this particular moment is also problematic: rather than signaling improvements in Italy’s migrant reception system, it relocates many of the residents to other precarious situations, and it feeds momentum behind a racist, nationalist campaign to close Italy’s borders to poor, Black foreigners.

 At the height of Europe’s “refugee crisis,” the CARA di Mineo was among the E.U.’s largest migrant reception centers.
 In 2014 it housed over 4,100 asylum seekers – more than twice its actual capacity – who awaited decisions on their applications for protection.